rukmi-patel-it/rukmi-patel-it/README.md

 I am a CERTIFIED LARAVEL/NODE EXPERT with 12+ years of Open Source experience.
 I specialize in delivering quality services with respect for strict deadlines and high expectations.

+ - Gathering/refining/finalizing project requirements by taking a series of calls with clients.
+ - Providing accurate estimation and finalizing project planning to ensure smooth project execution and delivery.
+ - Improve team morale and motivation through positive reinforcement and team-building activities.
+ - Developed and maintained an Agile team culture by facilitating team-building activities and promoting an environment of continuous improvement.
+ - Inspired and managed teams in operational improvements, increasing overall productivity.
+ - Design and implementation of continuous integration and deployment.

 ## SKILLS

 - **Languages:** PHP, HTML5, CSS3, JavaScript